Lambdanaut/Art/Writing/the-women-problem.md

 FUCK THAT.
 BEAT WOMEN.
 If you see a girl not being beaten at any given moment, she is almost certainly being corrupted into believing that she is a special irreproachable snowflake.
 You must beat a woman to teach her of her humanity.
 The world doesn't revolve around her, and she doesn't deserve special treatment just because she's got a uterus.

 And that's all there is to it.
 Beat your sister.
 Beat your mother.
-Beat your girlfriend, and beat your girlfriend's dyke friend.
+Beat your girlfriend, and beat your girlfriend's dyke girlfriend.

 Rape culture for life.
 Respect.